Business Hardware Refresh Planning Guide for 2026

 Key Takeaway

-The most successful hardware refresh strategies focus on creating modular, portable systems that can be quickly restored rather than maintaining "lived-in" computers that become difficult to replace.
-This approach reduces downtime, improves security, and simplifies future upgrades.
+The most successful hardware refresh strategies create modular, portable systems that can be quickly restored — not maintained indefinitely.
+This approach reduces downtime, eliminates replacement complexity, and keeps your team productive.

 The Problem with "Lived-In" Business Computers